15 Tips to Start Successful Export Business

 Build A Corporate International Image

-Your credibility is a key to your global success.
-Even if you run a small company, you should present yourself internationally as a solid and reliable potential partner.
-Some little changes and touches will add considerably to your global appearance.
+Your credibility is key to your global success.
+Even if you run a small company you should present yourself internationally as a solid and reliable potential partner.
+A few small subtle changes and touches will add considerably to your global appearance.

-- Adapt corporate stationery to your export activities - add international dial-up code and word "Australia" to contact details.
+- Adapt corporate stationery to your export activities - add "+61" the international dial code and the word "Australia" to contact details and business cards.

-Always sign out-coming correspondence indicating you job title, company name and contact details, for example:
+Always sign outgoing correspondence indicating your job title, company name and contact details, for example: